 - Transfer to a mixie jar and grind to a fine powder.
 Set aside.

 - Heat the same pan.
-Add 1 tbsp sesame oil and when it gets hot, add ginger and green chillies.
+Add 1 tablespoon sesame oil and when it gets hot, add ginger and green chillies.

 - Saute well for both of them to get coated well with oil.
 Add turmeric powder and saute over medium flame for 2 to 3 mins.